SivaCLO/polymerd/README.md

 #### Unit tests

-electron-boilerplate has preconfigured [mocha](https://mochajs.org/) test runner with the [chai](http://chaijs.com/api/assert/) assertion library.
+This project has preconfigured [mocha](https://mochajs.org/) test runner with the [chai](http://chaijs.com/api/assert/) assertion library.
 To run the tests go with standard:
 ```
 npm test
 ```